ankithg03/react-18-boilerplate/README.md

 A Boilerplate with react v18, router v6 using the outlet

+Demo -> [https://react-18-boilerplate.netlify.app/](https://react-18-boilerplate.netlify.app/) to view it in the browser.

 ## Available Scripts

 In the project directory, you can run: